c21/Solution-to-K-and-R/Readme.md

 10. C, like most languages, does not specify the order in which the operands of
    an operator are evaluated.
 (The exceptions are &&, ||, ?:, and ',')

+## Chapter 3.
+Control Flow

+1. else is associated with the closest previous else-less if.
+   if (n > 0)
+	if (a > b)
+		z = a;
+	else
+		z = b;
+   the else goes with the inner if.

+## Chapter 4.
+Functions and Program Structure

+1. The scope of an external variable or a function lasts from the point at which<br>
+   it is declared to the end of the file being compile.

+2. extern qualifier: if an external variable is to be referred to before it is defined, or if it is defined in a different source file from the one where it is being used, then an extern declaration is mandatory.

+3. A register declaration advises the compiler that the variable in question will be heavily used.
+The idea is that register variables are to be placed in machine registers, which may result in smaller and faster programs.
+But com- pilers are free to ignore the advice.

+4. The static declaration, applied to
+   1). an external variable or function, limits the scope of that object to the
+       rest of the source file being compiled.
+   2). an internal variable, the variable will remain in existence rather than coming and
+       going each time the function is activated.

+5. In the absence of explicit initialization, external and static variables are guaranteed to be initialized to zero; automatic and register variables have unde- fined (i.e., garbage) initial values.

+6. #include "filename", <filename>.
+If the filename is quoted, searching for the file typically begins where the source program was found; if it is not found there, or if the name is enclosed in < and >, searching follows an implementation-defined rule to find the file.

+7. String literals can be concatenated in C directly. char s[] = "4" " 123"; // legal,  s = "4123"

+8. macro:
+   #define name replacement text
+   1).
+Normally the replacement text is the rest of the line, but a long defini-
+       tion may be continued onto several lines by placing a \ at the end of each line to be continued.

+   #define f(a, b) replacement text
+   Each occurrence of a formal parameter (here a and b) will be replaced by the corresponding actual argument.
+   1). #: Formal parameters are not replaced within quoted strings.
+Only if a
+          parameter name is preceded by a #, the combination will be expanded into a quoted string with the parameter replaced by the actual argument.

+	  e.g. #define dprint(expr) printf(#expr "=%d\n", expr)
+	  dprint(x)  -> printf("x" "=%d\n", x);

+   2).##: concatenate actual arguments.
+If a parameter in the replacement text is adja-
+          cent to a ##, the parameter is replaced by the actual argument, the ## and sur- rounding white space are removed

+	  e.g. #define paste(front, back) front ## back
+          paste(name, 1)  ->  name1

+9. conditional inclusion: include code selectively
+   1).
+   #if (constant integer expression: defined(xxx))
+      ...
+   #elif ...
+      ...
+   #else
+      ...
+   #endif

+   2).
+   #ifndef(#ifdef) xxx
+   ...
+   #endif

+## Chapter 5.

+## Chapter 6.

+## Chapter 7.

+## Chapter 8.